GMS

 After the OCF, the patient can be categorised into one of the following three patient populations and relevant action taken:

 Patients can be registered on the Prevention Programme (PP) or the CDM Treatment Programme on the same day as the OCF assessment.
-You must submit the OCF review before the PP or CDM review.
+You must submit the OCF review before the PP or CDM review to get paid for the OCF.

 Prevention Programme